Complete Guide

 - Inability to obtain records

-- Erroneous advice from IRS or tax professional
+- Erroneous advice from the IRS or a tax professional

 - 2. Appeal the Decision